jstarrdewar/jstarrdewar.github.io/_posts/2013-11-02-what-would-a-4K-rift-look-like.markdown

 Overall a bit easier than holding the lenses by hand though.
 If I ever get ahold of a better printer, a light table, and better paper (oh, and maybe even your new and improved optics) I'll give it another go."

 I also had the idea on the reddit thread that one might be able to print on Glass like [Fracture](http://www.fractureme.com), but according to their website they print at 400 ppi.

+**Update 2:** Palmer suggested using an overhead transparency film for inkjets.
+The guy ain't just pretending to be smart.

 _Related Posts:_